pdfslick/pdfslick/apps/web/pages/docs/index.md

 {% quick-link title="SolidJS" icon="solid" href="/docs/solid" description="Learn more about using PDFSlick with SolidJS." /%}

+{% quick-link title="Svelte" icon="svelte" href="/docs/svelte" description="Learn more about using PDFSlick with Svelte." /%}

 {% /quick-links %}

 ## PDFSlick core package

 {% callout type="warning" title="Note on PDFSlick Core Package" %}
-As mentioned above, the core package is intented for use in Vanilla JS apps or in other JS libraries other than React and SolidJS.
+The core package is intented for use in Vanilla JS apps or with JS libraries other than React and SolidJS, like with [Svelte](/docs/svelte) for example.
 If interested in using PDFSlick in your [React](/docs/react) and [SolidJS](/docs/solid) apps jump to their respective sections.
 {% /callout %}

 To install PDFSlick core package run: